EthanMerrill/100-Days-of-Code/journal.md

 The program worked! bought 5 stocks.
 Most of the things it bought were etfs.
 I'm not sure if I should filter them out. theoretically if the RSI strategy works on them better than anything else, they should work too, but it just gives me pause.
 I am especially concerned because it seems to have a penchant for highly leveraged etfs.
 I added the caching feature today, I am testing it now.
 This feature minimizes the amount of ram used at a given time. although the way I've written it now, the Maximum ram used does not decrease; just the amount of time that the max ram occurs.

 I'm going to put a little more time into the d3 on the porfolio website.
 I finished the datastructures lessons in FCC today.

+# 48

+I worked towards completing the force directed chart on the personal portfolio website today.
+I added color, sizes, more nodes and links.
+Tommorrow I plan to add icons to the categories and subcategories.